vanniktech/gradle-code-quality-tools-plugin/README.md

 ### Error Prone

 It'll apply the [Error Prone Gradle Plugin](https://github.com/tbroyer/gradle-errorprone-plugin) which will run together with `assemble`.
 There's no report generated for this but you'll get compile warnings & errors.

-### Findbugs

-It'll apply the [Findbugs Plugin](https://docs.gradle.org/current/userguide/findbugs_plugin.html) and generate the `findbugs` task that will execute findbugs.
-The configuration properties of `codeQualityTools -> findbugs` mirror the [properties from the plugin](https://docs.gradle.org/current/dsl/org.gradle.api.plugins.quality.FindBugsExtension.html).

 ### Checkstyle